ADVERTISEMENT

 Digital twin in construction enabling real-time planning, monitoring, and project control

-Digital Twin in Construction provides construction teams with a real-time representation of their jobsite (the “live” part) within a digitally connected model, enabling a more informed plan, faster progress tracking, and ultimately better control over project outcomes with fewer surprises.
-A static BIM file does not provide the same type of functionality as Digital Twin in Construction; instead, Digital Twin in Construction takes and connects all information about your job, including scheduling, quantity of materials needed, status of equipment, and the physical conditions of the job-site, into one digital model that continues to update.
+The Digital Twin in Construction provides construction teams with a real-time representation of their job site (the “live” piece), which is then compared to a digital model of that job site.
+This enables a much more informed plan, faster tracking of progress, and ultimately greater control over project results with fewer surprises.
+A static BIM file does not offer the same functionality as the Digital Twin in Construction; Instead, the Digital Twin in Construction creates a single digital model that combines all of the information regarding your job (scheduling, quantities of materials required, status of equipment, physical condition of job site) and updates continuously.

 The “Brain” of the Twin: Where Does AI Fit In?